Colonial Times

 We are always adding new experiences to our program.
 No two events are the same.

 Several special guests from the colonial era will be there with our village regulars.
-The ever popular, rat catcher, will be roaming the park while Ben Franklin and his wife will be giving presentations in the red barn.
+The ever popular, rat catcher, will be roaming the park.
 Be sure to watch one of the mesmerizing performances by Peter Gardiner, the 18th Century Conjurer.
 Check the event brochure to see what special guests will be there.

 Demonstrations